Chak, Sindh: Climate

 The climate of Chak is hot and misty during summer days while cold and dry in winter.
 Generally the summer season commences in March–April and ends before October.
-January in winter chills from 7 to 22 °C. The summer temperature averages 35 °C though it often shoots up to 45 °C.
+January in winter chills from 2 to 27 °C. The summer temperature averages 38 °C though it often shoots up to 47 °C.

 Economy

 Agriculture, retailer shops, jobs in government and private organisations are the main way of living.
 Wholesale market is also growing up.
 The Bhitai Bazar & Bazar-e-Raza running through the heart of the town are the main artery of business of this small but bustling town of the locality, attracting many visitors and customers from nearby towns and villages as well.
 Many short bazars have also sprung up in the outskirts of the town.

+Food

+Chak has many food stalls, with some stalls having traditional food, and in some areas, fast food.

+Due to agriculture being the main work of people, roti and okra are eaten in practically every household.